Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Like other supplements, neither the FDA nor any other federal or state agency routinely tests magnesium products for quality prior to sale.
 However, quality issues for magnesium supplements can include the following:

-- Labeled Amount — Does the product really contain the labeled amount of magnesium?
+Labeled Amount — Does the product really contain the labeled amount of magnesium and other key ingredients such as vitamins D and K and calcium and boron?
 Too little magnesium in a supplement is a problem if relying on it to prevent or correct a deficiency.
 Excessive consumption of oral magnesium frequently causes diarrhea.
 While it is unlikely that an individual with healthy kidneys can take enough magnesium orally to elevate blood levels, if this does occur, potentially dangerous heart and nerve-related symptoms may develop.
 (Individuals with severe kidney disease should not take magnesium supplements.)

 Purity — Many sources of magnesium, like other minerals, may naturally contain amounts of toxic heavy metals such as lead, cadmium or arsenic.
 In 2005 and 2009, for example, ConsumerLab.com found magnesium supplements contaminated with lead, and, in 2012, found a combination product containing magnesium, calcium, vitamin D and vitamin K to exceed limits for lead contamination.

 Ability to Break Apart for Absorption — Will pills break apart properly so they can release their ingredients in the body?
 For a tablet to be most useful, it must fully disintegrate prior to leaving the stomach, delivering its contents for absorption in the gut.
 Some tablets and caplets are not properly made and can pass through your body completely or partially intact, depriving you of its ingredients.
 Remnants of such products are sometimes found in the stool.
 This happens, for example, when a tablet is too tightly compressed (too "hard") or is too thickly coated.